openworkload/swm-core/STYLE.md

   CONSTANT_EXAMPLE - constances are written in uppercase characters separated by underscores;
   any_function() - use lowercase charecters separated by underscores  for function names;
   SomeVariable - UpperCamelCase for variables in a complex code;
-  N - single letter variables for simple or obvious code;
+  N - single letter variables for super simple or obvious code;

 * For C-code use FreeBSD code style: http://www.freebsd.org/cgi/man.cgi?query=style&sektion=9